opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - [x] The command will also create a default node group with t3.medium instances.
 You can customize the node group settings by adding additional flags to the command.
 See [_(eksctl documentation - create cluster)_](https://eksctl.io/usage/creating-and-managing-clusters/#creating-a-cluster){: target="_blank" }

-??? image "Image - EKS Cluster Creation"
+??? image "Images - EKS Cluster Creation"

 ---